-The first number one by an artist I was aware of before taking on this project, US easy listening singer Perry Como was one of the biggest stars of the 1950s, and one of the names that really conjures up the era that predates rock’n’roll.
-Easy listening of the 50s might seem so dated to some now, but keep in mind that after two world wars and economic depression, this is what people needed.
-So, with his baritone croon, his cardigans (Bing Crosby once said Como was ‘the man who invented casual’, so we have him to thank for Alan Partridge) and the general aura of cosiness that he gave off, Como had nearly three decades of huge success from the 1940s onwards.
+The first number 1 by an artist I was aware of before taking on this project, US easy listening singer Perry Como was one of the biggest stars of the 50s, and one of the names that really conjures up the era that predates rock’n’roll.
+After two world wars and economic depression, this is what the people needed.
+With his baritone croon, his cardigans (Bing Crosby once said Como was ‘the man who invented casual’, so we have him to thank for Alan Partridge) and the general aura of cosiness that he gave off, Como had nearly three decades of huge success from the 40s onwards.
 Had the UK charts existed earlier he’d have no doubt been number 1 before 1953.
-Not bad going for a man who began work as a barber at the tender age of eleven.
+Not bad going for a man who began work as a barber as a 10-year-old.

 Written by: Slim Willet